 Colors, Numbers, and Crystals

 Iblis is associated with black and red, colors symbolizing darkness, evil, and bloodshed.
 Black reflects his hidden, shadowy influence, concealing his true intentions as he manipulates humans.
-Red evokes his fiery origins and the passion of his rebellion, as well as the danger he poses.
+Red evokes his fiery origins, the passion of his rebellion, and the danger he poses.

 The number 6 is associated with Iblis in Islamic numerology, representing imperfection and chaos, in contrast to 7, which signifies divine completeness.

-Crystals like onyx and obsidian are associated with Iblis in occult texts, such as Shams al-Ma’arif.
-Onyx, with its dark, glossy surface, is believed to enhance deception and spiritual protection, aligning with Iblis’s elusive nature.
+Crystals such as onyx and obsidian are associated with Iblis in occult texts, including Shams al-Ma’arif.
+Onyx, with its dark, glossy surface, is believed to enhance deception and spiritual protection, aligning with Iblis’s mysterious nature.
 Obsidian, a volcanic glass formed from cooled lava, resonates with his fiery creation and is used in talismans to counter his influence.

 Other Correspondences